-Furthermore, OEMs could resort to the exclusive use of eSIM (as opposed to physical SIM cards) in smartphones and/or other connected devices and activating agreements exclusively with a subset of electronic communications service providers, thereby restricting the possible subscription profiles that can be provisioned on the eSIM.
-This could pose a threat to competition in the relevant electronic communications market and also to users' choice to change provider and to number portability, which may result in consequences akin to those resulting from SIM-locking practices.
+Furthermore, OEMs could resort to the exclusive use of eSIM (as opposed to physical SIM cards) in smartphones and/or other connected devices and activating agreements exclusively with a subset of electronic communications service providers, thereby restricting the possible subscription profiles that can be provisioned on the eSIM (e.g. eSIMs in smartwatches).
+This could pose a threat to competition in the relevant electronic communications market and, also to users' choice to change providers, and to number portability, which may result in consequences akin to those resulting from SIM-locking practices.101

-6.2.3.
-Internet Access Service
+6.2.3 Internet Access Service

 The IAS market is characterised by economies of scale and scope, capacity constraints and sunk costs, resulting typically in asymmetric conditions among providers.
 Nevertheless, the IAS market is nowadays mostly dynamic, thanks, among other factors, to the regulation that has been imposed, in most countries, in order to ensure a more diversified offer at lower prices to the users.
+In any case, there remain differences among Member States related to the competitive specificities of each market (e.g. the number of players).